codefinity/oeuvre/README.md

 In this playground of evolution, the force that induces the design is our environment.
 The species design themselves through random mutations to increase their chances for survival.
 Random mutations that favor the survival of species in that environment get propogated to the next generation, continuouing the same process again.

+Environmental changes also affect.

-The change happens at a genetic level and then manifests itself into the physical features of the species.
+The change happens at a single level, that is the genetic level and then manifests itself into the physical features of the species.

-It is through these trial and errors eligant designs emerge.
+It is through these trial and errors, eligant designs emerge.

 ![](design/images/ExplanationDiagrams-RealWorldEvolution.png)